-In grades six through eight, students flourish intellectually and emotionally – a phase during which they are able to comprehend advanced concepts and process information to think analytically.
+In grades sixth through eight, students flourish intellectually and emotionally – a phase during which they are able to comprehend advanced concepts and process information to think analytically.
 This is a time of rapid growth as students prepare for the academic, social, and leadership challenges of high school.

 At the cusp of adolescence, our middle-school students are undergoing physical, emotional, and intellectual changes.
 Early in this stage of life, they tend to think in absolutes, make clear distinctions between right and wrong, and seek concrete answers.
 As they mature, they refine their ability to think abstractly and hypothetically, as well as systematically.
 Classroom work is geared toward helping students clarify their thinking as they explore “gray areas.”
 As they develop their personal identities in this period of great change, careful attention is paid to reinforcing students’ academic abilities and positive self-images, and providing opportunities to express their thoughts and ideas.